Simple Ways to Brighten up Your Yard with Outdoor Lighting

 Space them about ten feet apart, and use an alternating pattern.
 You can also light your pavers with special recessed lights.
 Spend some time in your yard at night to determine which lights would work best in each area.

-If you want to use outdoor lighting to safeguard your home, select fixtures that have motion sensors with manual shutoff capabilities.
+If you want to use landscape lighting to safeguard your home, select fixtures that have motion sensors with manual shutoff capabilities.

 Spotlights and floodlights are powerful, and they can overwhelm the overall lighting scheme.
 By installing lights with motion sensors, you can use them virtually anywhere in your yard without detracting from the rest of your lighting arrangements.